 “We have a theranostic motto, which is ‘We see what we treat, and we treat what we see,’ ” says nuclear medicine physician Lisa Bodei, Director of Targeted Radionuclide Therapy at MSK.
 She is an expert specializing in using radioactive materials to diagnose and treat cancer and played a key role in the treatment of MSK participants in the trial.

-The clinical trial, called VISION, showed that adding the drug to standard treatment slowed progression of prostate cancer.
-Dr. Morris presented results from this trial in June 2021 at the annual meeting of the American Society of Clinical Oncology.
-The results also were reported in The New England Journal of Medicine.
+The original clinical trial, called VISION, showed that adding the drug to standard treatment slowed progression of prostate cancer.
+The treatment was recognized as a breakthrough when Dr. Morris presented the results in June 2021 at the annual meeting of the American Society of Clinical Oncology.
+Those results also were reported in The New England Journal of Medicine.

 A New Lifeline